-The concept of personal identity has been a hot topic these days.
-Caitlyn Jenner and Rachel Dolezal have made us all question what does it mean to identify with a particular gender or race.
-This isn’t about them.
+The concept of personal identity is a hot topic these days.
+Caitlyn Jenner and Rachel Dolezal have made us question what does it mean to identify with a particular gender or race.
+But this isn’t about them.
 It’s about grieving with Charleston.

-You see among all the different ways that we label and identify people, the label that I cherish most and hold above all other categories is that of “Christian.”
-I am a part of the Body of Christ, and when one part of the body hurts and suffers I suffer with them.
+Among all the ways we label and identify people, the label that I value most relates to faith.
+As a Christian, I’m a part of the body of Christ, and when one part of the body hurts and suffers I suffer with them.
 So, today I am grieving with Charleston.

 Here are the names of my murdered brothers and sisters:

 - The Honorable Rev. Clementa C. Pinckney, 42

 - The Rev. Sharonda Coleman-Singleton, 45

 These members of my spiritual family were in the sanctuary of their church.
 They were studying scripture and worshiping God.
 They were following Christ, the Prince of Peace — even welcoming the stranger in their midst.
 One who sat and worshiped with them for a full hour before killing them.

 It is horrific and unbelievable that this kind of hatred, evil and violence continues to exist in our world.
 And so I grieve with Charleston.

 Can any good come from grieving with Charleston?

 If any good is to come of this tragedy, my hope is that it will unite the body of Christ.
 Let us — the family of God — stand in solidarity with our brothers and sisters.
 Let us grieve with Charleston.
 Let us pray with Charleston.
 And let us work against the racism, hate and evil that is attacking our family.